bensku/Skript/README.md

 This Github fork of Skript is based on Mirreski's improvements which was built on Njol's original Skript.

-## Supported Versions
+## Requirements
 Skript requires **Spigot** to work.
 You heard it right, Bukkit does *not* work.
 **Paper**, which is a fork of Spigot, is recommended; it is required for some parts of Skript to be available.

-Skript supports **latest releases** of Minecraft 1.9, 1.10, 1.11, 1.12 and 1.13.
+Skript supports only the **latest** patch versions of Minecraft 1.9, 1.10, 1.11, 1.12 and 1.13.
-For example, this means that 1.12.2 is supported, but 1.12.1 is *not*.
+This means that 1.12.2 is supported, but 1.12.1 is *not*.
-Testing with all minor Minecraft releases is not feasible for us.
+Testing with all lower patch versions is not feasible for us.

 Minecraft 1.8 and earlier are not, and will not be supported.
 New Minecraft versions will be supported as soon as possible.

+## Download
+You can find the downloads for each version with their release notes in the [Releases](https://github.com/SkriptLang/Skript/releases) page.

 ## Documentation
-Documentation is available [here](https://skriptlang.github.io/Skript/) for the latest version of Skript.
+Documentation is available [here](https://skriptlang.github.io/Skript) for the latest version of Skript.

 ## Reporting Issues